 Alternatively, you can drag and drop from the file manager to the field.

-The Event / Plays tab lists all the events / plays that are currently currently attached to the selected theatre.
+The Event / Plays tab lists all the events / plays that are currently currently attached to the selected venue.

 |